Come See Me

 A Not So Old Fashioned amps up the usual bourbon, bitters, simple syrup and orange with a touch of cherry juice that adds extra candy-like sweetness.

 An open cocktail program bills spontaneous nightly creations at $14, perhaps Bombay with grapefruit, lemon and St-Germain, orange peel rubbed on the outside of the glass for an aromatic, citrusy and easy-drinking beverage.

 There’s a speakeasy element to Come See Me, but you’ll have to investigate what’s behind a faux walk-in fridge door in the basement to find out more.

-Join us on Friday, February 21st for The 2K Party.
+Join us on Friday, April 17th for 2K Party: This Is The Remix

 Hosted inside Come See Me, 656 College Street.

 HIP-HOP R&B DANCEHALL ANTHEMS FROM THE EARLY 2000s

 For Guest List & Bottle Service Reservations: 416.272.8087...